YuBlum/slac/README.md

 ```

 ### Removing the prefix of functions
-you will probably notice that all the functions, struct, etc, are using the prefix slac, for example to make a vector you write something like:
+you will probably notice that everything(functions, structs, etc...) are using the prefix **slac**, for example to make a vector you write something like:
 ```c
 slac_vector vec = slac_vector(2);
 ```